AI Systems

 Every loop is measured

-AI workflows without feedback loops don't improve — they drift.
+AI workflows without feedback loops don't improve.
+They drift.
 Every system I build has measurement baked in, so you know what's working, what's not, and what to change.

 The operating loop